grammars-data-extraction/linguistic_data_extraction/README.md

 The video demonstration of the application is available on Google Drive: [demo](https://drive.google.com/file/d/1nksy9LfeI4GjBPFg8q9ESJ9_7MJCd9Jw/view?usp=sharing).

 In this version of the search engine, the following languages are available: Samaritan Aramaic, Lule, Angami, Javanese, Sangir, Pampangan, Hawaiian, Albanian-Gheg, Karelian, Tibetan.
+Entering the language name is non-mandatory: the option "All languages" has been added to the interface.

 The following linguistic features are available: Reduplication, Plural, Declension, Nominative case, Ergative case, Absolutive case, Accusative case, Word order.